AntonioSerrano/Deep-Q-Network-for-Banana-Collector-environment/README.md

     pip install .
     ```
     If the last command fails, be sure that you are using the corresponding pip for the python executable from the conda's environment by doing `python -m pip install .`
+    For more details follow [the instructions](https://github.com/udacity/deep-reinforcement-learning#dependencies) from the DRLND repository.

 2. Download the Unity Environment.
 You need only to select the environment that matches your operating system:
     + Linux: [click here](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P1/Banana/Banana_Linux.zip)